 All Interests: Alcohol Abuse, Depression, Irritable Bowel Syndrome, Hypertension, Hypoglycemia, Sleep Apnea, ...
 (Read more)

 Dr. Richard McDonough is a hematologist, adult oncologist, and medical oncologist in Dade City, FL, Zephyrhills, FL, and Land O Lakes, FL.
-Dr. McDonough has a special interest in palliative care, lymphoma, and research.
-His professional affiliations include Florida Medical Clinic and Bayfront Health Dade City.
-He takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-Dr. McDonough studied medicine at the University of Miami, Miller School of Medicine.
-His training includes a residency program at Jackson Memorial Medical Center.
+In his practice, he is particularly interested in palliative care, lymphoma, and research.
+He is affiliated with Florida Medical Clinic and Bayfront Health Dade City.
+Before completing his residency at Jackson Memorial Medical Center, Dr. McDonough attended medical school at the University of Miami, Miller School of Medicine.
+Dr. McDonough takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Relevant Interests: , colon problems